Trilec/upp-ultimate-ai-prompt/UppApplicationSessionGuide.md

 ### U++ Application Development Session Guide

-We will be developing a C++ application using the U++ development framework.
+We will be developing a C++ application using the U++ development framework .
 The following is the mandate and coding details along with examples to help ensure that any code aligns with the framework's capabilities and standards.

 #### Conformity Mandate